-Where the freedom of association and/or collective bargaining is restricted under law, the vessel master/owner shall allow any alternative and legal means of independent and free association and collective bargaining.
+Where the freedom of association and/or collective bargaining is restricted under law, the vessel master/owner shall allow any alternative and legal means of independent and free association and collective bargaining8.
 Vessel master/owner shall allow crew members to democratically elect representatives, in situations where workers unions and collective bargaining are restricted under current laws.

 - 2. Employers shall not interfere in any management activity of workers' organization which should take place without expectations of any consequence of prejudice, isolation, discrimination, harassment, intimidation or retaliation.
-Fishers should be allowed to participate in activities of workers organizations during working hours (not during their rest time). - 3.
-There must be no discrimination on basis of affiliation or non-affiliation. - 4.
-Wherever possibly, such as at port or by remote communication, crew members, elected representatives, and any third-party support, shall be allowed to communicate freely without unjustified interference from vessel master/owner.
-Where this is possible, vessel master shall discuss, aim to amicably resolve and record outcomes of working conditions and any issues with elected representatives of crew members.
+Fishers should be allowed to participate in activities of workers' organizations during working hours (not during their rest time). - 3.
+There must be no discrimination on basis of affiliation or non-affiliation.

-9Where laws restrict formal freedom of association and/or collective bargaining, employers should allow any alternative legal means of independent and free association and bargaining to take place.
+8 Where laws restrict formal freedom of association and/or collective bargaining, employers should allow any alternative legal means of independent and free association and bargaining to take place.
 This can take the form of, for example, worker representatives and worker welfare committees.